kelvinz/code-notes/courses/spark_docs.md

 Use the Screen Tap patch to make something happen when the screen is tapped.
 	enabled => gesture state + 2D position

+*object tap*
+Use the Object Tap patch to make something happen to an object when it’s tapped on the screen.
+	object + enabled => tap